-Interiorly, fig fruit features numerous, tiny club shaped ovaries extending towards central hollow cavity.
+Interiorly, fig fruit features numerous, tiny club-shaped ovaries extending towards the central hollow cavity.
 In their natural habitat, “caprifigs” pollinated by tiny "gall wasp" (Blastophaga psenes) insect that enters flower clusters through a small opening at the apex.

-Several cultivars of fig exist; some of the popular varieties commonly grown in the USA are Brown Turkey, Conadria, Kadota, and Black mission.
-However, since the wasp do not exist in the North America, most of these fruits develop by parthenogenesis (without pollination) and therefore, do not possess true seeds.
+Several cultivars of fig exist; some of the traditional varieties commonly grown in the USA are Brown Turkey, Conadria, Kadota, and Black mission.
+However, since the wasp does not exist in the North America, most of these fruits develop by parthenogenesis (without pollination) and therefore, do not possess "true" seeds.

-Fresh figs, especially black mission, are good in poly-phenolic flavonoid anti-oxidants such as carotenes, lutein, tannins, chlorogenic acid...etc.
-Their anti-oxidant value is comparable to that of apples at 3200 umol/100 g (Trolex equivalents).
+Fresh figs, especially black mission, contain polyphenolic flavonoid antioxidants such as carotenes, lutein, tannins, chlorogenic acid, etc. Their antioxidant value is comparable to that of apples at 3200 umol/100 g (Trolox equivalents).

-Fresh, as well as dried figs contain good levels of B-complex group of vitamins such as niacin, pyridoxine, folates, and pantothenic acid.
+Fresh, as well as dried figs, contain healthy levels of a B-complex group of vitamins such as niacin, pyridoxine, folates, and pantothenic acid.
 These vitamins function as co-factors for metabolism of carbohydrates, proteins, and fats.

-Fresh figs can be available all-round the season; however, they are at thier best from May through November.
+Fresh figs can be available all-around the season; however, they are at their best from May through November.
 One may find fresh as well as dried figs in the markets.
-While buying fresh figs, look for uniform, ripe ones that are soft, emitting sweet, pleasant aroma.
+While buying fresh figs, look for uniform, ready ones that are soft, emitting sweet, pleasant aroma.

-Avoid overtly soft, bruised, fungus inflicted fruits.
+Avoid very soft, broken, bruised, fungus inflicted fruits.
 Similarly unripe green fruits as they are bitter (astringent) and therefore, out of flavor.

-Fig fruit perishes rather very quickly and should be eaten while fresh or else should be placed inside the refrigerator where it stay fresh for 2-3 days.
-Place them in a plastic or zip pouch and store inside the refrigerator set with high relative humidity.
+Fig fruit perishes rather very quickly and should be eaten while fresh or else should be placed inside the refrigerator where it stays fresh for 2-3 days.
+Put them in a plastic or zip pouch and store in the friger set with high relative humidity.
 However, dried figs can stay for 6-8 months.

 |Fig, banana, and apple salad.